Delon-K/Hypercasual-Runner/README.md

 How to play:
     --The character moves constantly forward, except for when it reaches the end goal.
     --Tap and hold on the purple platforms to throw the rope and hang on them.
 The character will keep moving, so it will swing on it gaining momentum to reach further.
+    --The grappling rope has a surprising reach, so try aiming at further platforms and gain more speed!
     --Red platforms will kill the player.
 Brown spheres will give the player one more use of its rope.
 Golden coins reward some score.
     --The score for the level is based on fast completion, the amount of coins obtained through the level and how fast the character reaches in the yard stick.
     --The player also dies when reaching out of boundaries.